Diljit22/optpricing/docs/guide/installation.md

 ### Running Benchmarks and Tests

 - The benchmark scripts are located in the `examples/` directory and require a local clone.
-For details, see the [Benchmarks Guide](guide/benchmarks.md).

 - Run the test suite with: